zuozhenggh/learning-library/data-management-library/database-consolidation/introduction/introduction.md

 In this lab, you will:

 * Use MV2ABD to consolidate databases on ADB
+***TO AUTHOR: What about the ones below, in progress/complete/delete?
+I've copied the relevant files to the broken paths in your manifest.json, but they don't seem to be suited for the workshop***
 * Use Goldengate to Consolidate databases on ADB / DBCS / EXADATA
 * Use Data Pump to Consolidate databases on ADB / DBCS / EXADATA